nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 3.2 General Usage
 (Contributed by Hope)
 When you open our application for the first time, the application starts up with some sample data that allows users to test the features.
-Here are some general usage scenarios of our application that you can try when getting started
+Here are some general usage scenarios of our application that you can try when getting started.
 * From sample data :
 1. `login 1` : Login to the first profile in the list
 1. `add d/2020-10-26 w/70` : Create a daily record with the specified date and weight.